 Even organizations with the most robust security programs can fall victim to ransomware.
 The increased sophistication and severity of ransomware attacks means that organizations need to have a holistic approach to security that includes protection both pre- and post-breach.

 Alert Logic’s Managed Detection and Response (MDR) solution gives customers the visibility needed to detect and respond to threats coupled with the experienced professionals to ensure timely incident response.
-Our team of white-glove security experts work with customers to gain an intimate understanding of their business and security needs, providing them the tools, knowledge, and expertise to establish an effective risk mitigation strategy.
+Our team of security experts work with customers to gain an intimate understanding of their business and security needs, providing them the tools, knowledge, and expertise to establish an effective risk mitigation strategy.

-With our Security Operations Center (SOC) as a service, customers gain access to on-demand, experts.
-With an assigned SOC analyst, customers have someone who gets in the “trenches” with them to help respond to incidents so that they can reduce the time it takes to investigate, contain, remediate, and respond to a ransomware attack.
+With our Security Operations Center (SOC) as a service, customers gain access to on-demand experts.
+With an assigned SOC analyst, customers have someone who gets in the “trenches” with them to help respond to incidents so they can reduce the time it takes to investigate, contain, remediate, and respond to a ransomware attack.